1999 Martha's Vineyard plane crash

-John F. Kennedy Jr., the son and namesake of the former U.S. President John F. Kennedy, died when the light aircraft he was flying crashed into the Atlantic Ocean off Martha's Vineyard, Massachusetts, on July 16, 1999.
-Kennedy's wife Carolyn Bessette and sister-in-law Lauren Bessette were also on board and died.
+On July 16, 1999, John F. Kennedy Jr. died when the light aircraft he was piloting crashed into the Atlantic Ocean off Martha's Vineyard, Massachusetts.
+Kennedy's wife, Carolyn Bessette Kennedy, and sister-in-law, Lauren Bessette, were also on board and died.
 The Piper Saratoga departed from New Jersey's Essex County Airport; its intended route was along the coastline of Connecticut and across Rhode Island Sound to Martha's Vineyard Airport.

-The official investigation by the National Transportation Safety Board (NTSB) concluded that Kennedy fell victim to spatial disorientation while descending over water at night and consequently lost control of his plane.
-Kennedy did not hold an instrument rating and therefore was only certified to fly under visual flight rules (VFR).
-At the time of the crash, the weather and flight conditions were such that all basic landmarks were obscured, making visual flight challenging, although legally still permissible.
+The official investigation by the National Transportation Safety Board (NTSB) concluded that Kennedy fell victim to spatial disorientation while descending over water at night and lost control of his plane.
+Kennedy did not hold an instrument rating and therefore he was only certified to fly under visual flight rules (VFR).
+At the time of Kennedy's death, the weather and light conditions were such that all basic landmarks were obscured, making visual flight challenging, although legally still permissible.

 Background

 On the evening of July 16, 1999, John F. Kennedy Jr. piloted a Piper Saratoga to attend the wedding of his cousin Rory to Mark Bailey at the Kennedy Compound in Hyannis Port, Massachusetts.
-The plane also carried Kennedy's wife, Carolyn Bessette, and sister-in-law, Lauren Bessette.
-Lauren Bessette was to be dropped off at Martha's Vineyard Airport, while Kennedy and his wife would continue to Barnstable Municipal Airport.
-Kennedy had purchased his plane three months before the crash.
-The Bessette sisters were seated in the second row of seats, which faced the rear of the plane and were back-to-back with the pilot's seat.
+The plane also carried Kennedy's wife, Carolyn, and her sister, Lauren Bessette.
+Lauren was to be dropped off at Martha's Vineyard Airport and the Kennedys would continue on to Barnstable Municipal Airport.
+Kennedy had bought his plane three months before the crash.
+The sisters were seated in the second row of seats, which faced the rear of the plane, back-to-back with the pilot's seat.

 Timeline of events

 Flight

 Kennedy checked in with the air traffic control tower at Martha's Vineyard Airport before his departure.
 At 8:38 p.m. on Friday, July 16, 1999, Kennedy departed from New Jersey's Essex County Airport, 21 mi west of Midtown Manhattan.
-At about 9:41 p.m., unknown until subsequent official investigations, Kennedy's plane crashed nearly nose first into the Atlantic Ocean.
+At about 9:41 p.m., Kennedy's plane crashed nearly nose first into the Atlantic Ocean though the particular details of the incident were unknown until after investigation.
 At 10:05 p.m., a clerical-duties summer intern contacted the Federal Aviation Administration (FAA) office in Bridgeport, Connecticut, about Kennedy's failure to arrive, but the intern was told that no information could be released to him over the phone.